 I often think there’s nothing better than focussing a kid on their education than working a minimum wage job.

-Our daughter waited tables for a while, and spent most of that time being roared at by management and chefs.
+Our daughter waited tables for a while and spent most of that time being roared at by management and chefs.
 She wasn’t doing anything wrong, it was the nature of the restaurant she was working at.
-She now has a part time job in a grocery store.
+She now has a part-time job in a grocery store.
 It’s marginally better, no shouting, but it drives her on with her studies to know it’s not her forever job.

 It’s important they know they need to contribute to the household.
 Not just financially but with chores.
 A house doesn’t run itself.
 They need to pull their weight.
 We have certain jobs like most households, that my son and daughter must do.
-Changing bed linen, emptying the dishwasher, bringing laundry to the utility room.
+Changing bed linen, emptying the dishwasher, and bringing laundry to the utility room.
 Even when my daughter comes home from college to visit, she knows these chores have to be done.
 She’s probably better now at doing them, cos she has lived away from home.

 But if your teen is permanently home, they need to be involved in the running of the house.
 They are not ‘living in a hotel’ as my mom used to say.

-Apart from jobs and financial contribution, their return may have other effects on the household.
+Apart from jobs and financial contributions, their return may have other effects on the household.
 It really depends on who is living in the house.
 If it’s just parents, you may have gotten used to it just being you.
 As you waved your teen off to college last fall, you may have a new routine.
-Dinner out on a Tuesday, socialising a couple of days a week.
+Dinner out on a Tuesday, socializing a couple of days a week.
 Now that is disrupted.
 It’s hard not to feel resentment that once again your time is being shared.